Homemade Elderflower Cordial

 This homemade elderflower cordial is the first in a series of recipes featuring elderflower.

 I am really excited because this is the first drink recipe ever to appear on my blog.
 Yes, I am that easily pleased.
-Although I have never posted a drink recipe, I am very fond of using nature’s beauts (especially blackberries) in other things, and have made.
+Although I have never posted a drink recipe, I am very fond of using nature’s bounties.
+Not only are they delicious, but stunning to look at, too.
+Berries, especially, play a massive part on my blog.
+Check out that deep pink hue in the frosting for my blackberry iced buns and blackberry and raspberry cupcakes.

 Since moving to Sweden, I’ve wanted to not only create some cordial but to use it in a number of recipes.
-Every summer, without fail, I thought about doing it, but always left it too late and the blooms had disappeared almost as quickly as they’d arrived.
+Every summer, without fail, for several years, I thought about doing it, but always left it too late and the blooms had disappeared almost as quickly as they’d arrived.

 If you’ve never tasted elderflower cordial or juice before, it has a very distinct flavour.
 This homemade elderflower cordial is so simple to make; there is nothing more difficult than washing the blooms and then straining.
 My recipe is sweet, so all you need is a little sparkling water to create a refreshing summer beverage.